DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 may enable a more democratic and accountable research capacity into energy planning.
-We conclude noting the scale and scope of challenges facing energy policy makers in Australia and underscore the importance of a strategic 'technopolitics' -- the technical details of market design -- to both effective action on climate change and robust, sustainable energy systems.
+We conclude noting the scale and scope of challenges facing energy policy makers in Australia and underscore the importance of a strategic ‘technopolitics’ – the technical details of market design – to both effective action on climate change and robust, sustainable energy systems.

 ## Introduction

-A spectre is haunting Australia -- the spectre of an energy transition.
+A spectre is haunting Australia – the spectre of an energy transition.
 All the powers of the old energy sector have entered an unholy alliance to exorcise this spectre.[^05chapter5_1] Enabled by rapid technological changes, including developments in distributed solar, storage, metering and